 To avoid saddle soreness, what I found was that it did get better over time, and how quickly it got better depended on the type of saddle I was using at the time.
 Choose a nice wide saddle if you can and also use a suspension seat post.
 This gave me a vast improvement.
-However, it did not stop the pain straight away.
-Over time, it goes away and yours will too.
-Once you get used to it, alternatively, get your wife or partner to slipper you laid on the bed, this will soon harden things up, in many ways!

 Biking Properly for Comfort – Things I tried

-The first e-bike I had was an electric mountain bike, which had a very harsh and hard seat you know the ones where it was like sitting on a razor blade, it hurt my bum a lot, and at times was unbearable for a short time, I would have been mistaken for my bike being a mid-evil torture device and not something fun.
+The first e-bike I had was an electric mountain bicycle, which had a very harsh and hard seat you know the ones where it was like sitting on a razor blade, it hurt my bum a lot, and at times was unbearable for a short time, I would have been mistaken for my bike being a mid-evil torture device and not something fun.

 Don’t push through it – I did initially think, well, maybe it would get better if I kept cycling, even when it hurts.
 Don’t try that because it does not work, it just got worse until I ended up sitting on a cushion at home on my bed.
 It was that sore, listen to your body.